You are reading in the free online book, Fellowship With God in the Sixth Path.

 (Group Leader only.
 Offer praise while reading.)

-(This may be awkward at first, as new things often are.
+(Leader encourages members to read to God.
+This may be awkward at first, as new things often are.
+As an alternative, Leader may encourage members to read, seeking the heart of the passage.
 Look at the Group Leader when finished.)

 Step 2) GROUP LEADER TRANSITIONAL DIALOGUE

-2a) "What version of the Bible do all of you have?
+"What version of the Bible do all of you have?
 Since we aren't all using the same version, we will read silently from Philippians 1:1-8.
-Verses 1-5 will provide context for the Focus Scripture.
-Our Focus Scripture today will be verses 6-8."

 Comment: The agenda says to read this passage silently.
 BUT IF everyone is using the same version, you may ask someone to read audibly instead of reading silently.